St Peter's Cathedral, Adelaide: Structure

 The cathedral's interior is 203 ft long of which the Lady chapel occupies ? and the nave and chancel the remainder.
 The nave is 59 ft wide and, at the top of the spire's crosses, the cathedral rises 168 ft from ground level.
 Hammer dressed Tea Tree Gully sandstone—from what is now Anstey Hill Recreation Park— was used in the sanctuary, choir, transepts and part of the nave.
 Stone used for the quoins is lighter in colour and came from the same area as that used in the Adelaide Town Hall.
 The building's base and some of the interior uses stone from Glen Osmond in the Adelaide Hills.
 Other parts of the cathedral use stone from New Zealand, Pyrmont, New South Wales and Murray Bridge.

 A reredos—a decorative structure behind the altar—was installed in 1904.
 It was finished considerably later and dedicated on 6 March 1910 by Bishop Arthur Nutter Thomas.
 The reredos, containing 23 coloured and gilded panels plus carved figures, is 34 ft high.
 This structure was built at St Sidwells Art Works, Tiverton, England to a design by T. H. Lyon.
 The reredos features Christ in the centre panel, with saints filling the surrounding niches.
 Four coloured panels below the figure of Christ depict events in the life of St Peter, the patron saint of the cathedral.

 The cathedral has significant fine-quality stained glass windows.
 James Powell and Sons made three that were unveiled in the Lady chapel in November 1900.
 The southern transept window is the largest stained glass window in the cathedral and was dedicated in August 1926.
-A window representing Saint Cecilia, patron saint of church music, was unveiled in 1876 in the pulpit side of the chancel, though by 1969 it was ironically concealed by the organ.
+A window representing Saint Cecilia, patron saint of church music, was unveiled in 1876 in the pulpit side of the chancel.
+Though by 1929 it was ironically concealed by the organ, since 2018 this window has been lit from the inside, enabling it to be seen, at night time, from the memorial gardens at the cathedral's liturgical north side.
 Windows elsewhere were funded and influenced by bequests.
 Amongst these Charles Beaumont Howard's memory is commemorated by a window in the chancel, Sir Anthony Musgrave's daughter Joyce Harriet by one in the sacristy and churchman Richard Bowen Colley by another window in the chancel.
 The remains of the English biologist and statistician Ronald Fisher are interred within the cathedral.